Posted January 30th, 2014 by & filed under Art Therapy at SWC, Counseling at SWC, Top News, SWC Blog.

 “As I walked out the door to the…

-Posted January 13th, 2014 by & filed under Wild Heart Gallery, Creativity & More, Top News, Art Therapy/Counseling at SWC, Featured.
+Posted January 13th, 2014 by & filed under Art Therapy at SWC, Counseling at SWC, Student & Alumni Stories, Wild Heart Gallery, Creativity & More.

 My past year at Southwestern College has taken me on an intense personal journey.
 I have spent most of my life desperately trying to figure things out.
 I moved to Santa Fe to study Art Therapy and learn a bunch of theory and technique.
 I wanted to get smarter.
 Although I…

-Posted January 12th, 2014 by & filed under Student & Alumni Stories, Consciousness & Mindfulness, SWC Blog.
+Posted January 12th, 2014 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 *This post is a special note to myself, a reminder that my job is not to be Little Miss Sunshine ALL the time, but more accurately sometimes the clearest joy is in continuing on.